-The ruins that remain on this overgrown island in the Charleston harbor are barely visible from the High Battery, if at all, leaving the overgrown enclave a mystery to those viewing the majestic Fort Sumter beyond it.
+The ruins that remain on this atoll in the Charleston harbor are barely visible from High Battery, if at all, leaving the overgrown enclave a mystery to those viewing the majestic Fort Sumter beyond it.
 The small island was granted to Colonel Alexander Parris, treasurer of the South Carolina colony and namesake of Marine Corp Recruit Depot Parris Island, in 1711.

-A timber horseshoe battery was built on the folly – which may have been archaic term for either island, green, or thicket – in 1742 as a secondary defense structure.
+A timber horseshoe battery was built on the island in 1742 as a secondary defense structure.
 By 1746 the property was purchased by a Quaker from Charleston named Joseph Shute, and the island became known as Shute’s Folly.
-Shute parceled the land and sold it to Jonathan Lucas, rice planter and developer of the rice mill, and to Henry Laurens, president of the Continental Congress.
+(Folly is an archaic term meaning island, green, or thicket.)
+Shute parceled the land and sold a portion to Jonathan Lucas, rice planter and developer of the rice mill, and to Henry Laurens, president of the Continental Congress.

-In 1797 another fortification was built and called Castle Pinckney for Major General Charles Cotesworth Pinckney, Revolutionary War officer and ambassador to France.
-A hurricane demolished the stronghold in 1804, but by 1808 it was rebuilt with masonry, which comprises the ruins that can be seen today.
+In 1797 another fortification was built and christened Fort Pinckney for Major General Charles Cotesworth Pinckney, Revolutionary War officer and ambassador to France.
+A hurricane demolished the stronghold in 1804, but by 1808 it was rebuilt with the bricks that comprise the ruins that can be seen today.

-Soon after the Ordinance of Secession was adopted by the South Carolina on December 20, 1860, the United States sent engineers to fortify the island citadel.
-However, they were driven quickly from Shute’s Folly by the South Carolina militia, who took over the island and used the fort as a military prison during the Civil War.
+Soon after the Ordinance of Secession was adopted by South Carolina on December 20, 1860, the United States sent engineers to fortify the tiny citadel.
+However, they were driven quickly from Castle Pinckney by the South Carolina militia, who took over Shutes Folly with the intent to use its fort – by then called Castle Pinckney for its more formal design – as a military prison during the Civil War.

 The Irish flag seen above was placed at Castle Pinckney in June of 2013 to honor the Irish Memorial Park on Charlotte Street, which was dedicated on June 10, 2013.